older gentleman and adult grandson looking at paperwork as a benefit counselor types on a computerPowers of Attorney and Conservatorships

 Powers of Attorney

-A power of attorney is a legal document by which you appoint a person to act on your behalf as your agent.
-If you have appointed an agent by a power of attorney, acts of the agent within the authority spelled out in the power of attorney are legally binding on you, just as though you performed the acts yourself.
+A power of attorney is a legal document that allows you to name someone to act for you.
+This person is called your agent.
+When your agent acts within the authority you give them in the power of attorney, those actions are legally binding on you, just as if you had taken the action yourself.

 "On this ___ day of ______________, 20 __, before me, the undersigned notary public, personally appeared ______________________, and provided me with the original durable power of attorney which I have compared to the attached document and that the attached document is a true and accurate copy of the original durable power of attorney.